Bellawareness/Blooming/README.md

 # Bloomingage

-Welcome to **Bloomingage** – a digital wellness toolkit and interactive resource for teens to build healthy digital habits, emotional intelligence, and life skills.
+A digital wellness toolkit and interactive resource for teens to build healthy digital habits, emotional intelligence, and life skills.

 ##  What is Bloomingage?